St Mary’s is the Parish Church in Erwarton, one of the four villages making up the Shoreline Benefice on the tip of the Shotley Peninsula.

 The church is always open during the day and you are very welcome to come in and look around or to sit and pray and find some peace and quiet.
 St Mary’s has had some well know visitors in the past, doing exactly that.
 When Anne Boleyn was in need of some breathing space whilst married to Henry VIII, she used to come to Erwarton Hall and to our church.
 Legend has it that after her death her heart was buried in the crypt under the organ in Erwarton Church.

 St Mary’s can be found at the Shotley end of Erwarton on the Main Road.
 Our postcode is IP9 1LJ.
-Our churchwardens are Mrs Wendy Sadler (787101) and Mrs Pat Jackson (787141).

 For information about baptisms and weddings in St Mary’s please check the pages on this website or contact the Rector for more information.

-Wendy is the driving power behind the very popular Soup Lunch in Shotley Village Hall every 2nd Wednesday of the month from 12 noon till 1.30 pm.
+Church members help out with the very popular Soup Lunch in Shotley Village Hall every 2nd Wednesday of the month from 12 noon till 1.30 pm.
 No need to book, just come along.
 All are made very welcome.

 The views from our Churchyard, especially on a sunny day are absolutely stunning.

 You can find our Data Privacy Notice here